 7 daily habits to stop neurodivergent masking fatigue

-Do you crash on the couch the minute you get home from work?
-You might be hiding your natural traits just to fit into a neurotypical world.
-This intense social camouflaging quickly drains your tired brain.
+Do you fall on the couch as soon as you get home from work?
+Maybe you are disguising your own traits merely to fit in a neurotypical world.
+This strong social camouflage wears out your fatigued brain fast.

 How to use sensory breaks to stop neurodivergent masking fatigue